robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ We also employ subclasses in order to share an interface between distinct implementations.
 Superclasses of this nature are often (mostly) abstract.
 Foundation’s `NSValueTransformer` is an example of this, and we can look at Core Data’s `NSManagedObject` this way as well.

 ^ When we take a parameter whose type is a specific class, we’re  almost always overconstraining—tightly coupling.
-We don’t (and shouldn’t) care that we receive an instance with that specific class’ memory layout and implementation; we care that it conforms to a specific interface.
+We don’t (and shouldn’t) care that we receive an instance with that specific class’ memory layout and implementation; we care that it has a specific interface.

-^ Say what you mean _precisely_ by expressing those interfaces as protocols.
+^ We can say this _precisely_, and avoid coupling to implementation details at the same time, by expressing these interfaces as protocols.

 ---